Are you striking the right tone on social media?

 4) Share and share alike

 The final stage is share.
 That brings me back to the start of this article.
 That is what the Blue Orchid Bakery have been great at; getting their loyal, engaged followers to share their posts.
 Think about why you share posts as a consumer and which of your posts have been shared the most by your customers.
 People are very aware of what others will think of them when they share and how it impacts on their personal brand.
 Do you want to be seen as an educated marketer (perhaps you will share this post if that is your motivation and you have enjoyed it!), or as a good parent, home schooling your kids in innovative ways, or perhaps you want to be seen as a caring neighbour?
 Whatever your motivation is, that will impact on what you share.
 So, have a think about why your customers will share your posts.
 If all you do is post promotional messages, why would people share it?

 My advice would be to focus a much as you can on engaging with existing contacts at present, and providing your customers with helpful, empathetic service messages to build trust and loyalty.
 If you do this well, they will choose to remain loyal and hopefully act as advocates, sharing your content with others.
 Now is not the time to be seen to be aggressively pushing sales messages to new customers and in particular, ensure you are not perceived as trying to exploit the situation for personal gain.

 Ultimately, in 6 months’ time, do you want to be seen as a helpful, caring part of your community, or a brand that is irrelevant or inappropriate?
 Now is the time to step up your social posts – but ask some important questions around their tone and content.

-View our full portfolio of virtual training options, including Digital Content Marketing, Digital Marketing and Social Media Principles delivered by Nick Baggott, here.
-Alternatively, to gain a comprehensive overview of the key digital marketing channels, access exclusive content on demand with our Digital Marketing Channels online course.
+You can also view our full portfolio of virtual training options, including Digital Content Marketing, Digital Marketing and Social Media Principles delivered by Nick Baggott, here.

 Back to all